USAFA-ECE/ece382/docs/Assignments/project.md

 ```

 ### Deductions
-- A deduction of 5 points per level will be applied if delays or loops exist within the ISR.
+- Deductions of 5 points per level will apply if delays or loops exist within the ISR.
 - A penalty of 5 points per level will be incurred if the controller code is found in the main function instead of an ISR.
 - A penalty of 5 points per level will be incurred for poor coding practices, such as inadequate comments or the use of hard-coded numbers instead of variables or enumerated types.